According to a recent study, people who spend more than 2 hours a day on digital devices are 2.5 times […]

 Eye drops are an over-the-counter product meant to provide temporary relief from symptoms, and will not treat the underlying cause of your dry eye if there is one, such as meibomian gland dysfunction or blepharitis.

-These are safe substances, and in most cases won’t cause any problems for the user.
+Many types of eye drops contain preservatives designed to protect the solution from bacteria once the bottle is opened.
 However, some people may experience irritation when using eye drops containing these preservatives, especially if they have severe dry eye.
-If you suffer from moderate to severe dry eye and have to use eye drops more than four times daily, you might be better served with a preservative-free option.
-Preservative-free eye drops will be labeled as such.
+If you suffer from moderate to severe dry eye and use eye drops more than four times daily, you might benefit from a preservative-free option.
+Our eye care clinic in Hixson can help you choose the best eye drops for your condition.

 If you have evaporative dry eye, which is when there is a problem with the tear film as opposed to there simply not being enough tears in your eyes, lipid-based eye drops are a better choice, as it helps improve the quality of the tear film and keep the tears from evaporating too quickly.
 Types of ingredients in lipid-based eye drops include glycerin, hydroxypropyl-guar, mineral oil, and castor oil.